minusexp10/oss-audit-24BCE10612/README.md

-This project demonstrates practical understanding of open-source software using Mozilla Firefox.
+This project demonstrates practical understanding of open-source software using Linux Kernal.
 Through scripting and analysis, it highlights key Linux concepts, automation techniques, and the importance of open-source ecosystems.